2018 |2017 | 2016 | 2015 | 2014 | 2013 | 2012 | 2011 | 2010 | 2009 | 2008 | 2007 | 2006 | 2005

 Telecommunications is one of the fastest changing industries in existence.
 The goal of the annual USTTI conference is to keep experts from developing countries apprised of the ideas and approaches than lead to the development of best practices in telecommunication regulation suitable to a variety of settings and circumstances.
 The week brought a mixture of classwork, guest speakers, and onsite visits that included a tour of the U.S. Capitol.
 The group was also given briefings at C-SPAN and the FCC.

-Other highlights included an opening keynote session with Ambassador David Gross, a roundtable discussion with the course participants and FCC Commissioner Mignon Clyburn, and a closing luncheon keynote address from CUA Law alumnus John Kneuer, 1994, former Assistant Secretary of Commerce for Telecommunication and Information.
+Other highlights included an opening keynote session with Ambassador David Gross, a roundtable discussion with the course participants and FCC Commissioner Mignon Clyburn, and a closing luncheon keynote address from Catholic Law alumnus John Kneuer, 1994, former Assistant Secretary of Commerce for Telecommunication and Information.
 The students concluded their week by offering group case study presentations before their colleagues.
 They were presented with certificates upon their completion of the class.

 Reflecting on the week, Professor Gregg said, “It’s a privilege to work with the USTTI on this program.
 Telecommunication has the ability to bridge gaps and make the world a smaller place.
 Our week together helped all those who participated in the course to learn from each other while discovering best practices in telecommunication regulation.”